English at Work: Mastering Workplace Communication with Confidence

 Practical Daily Tools to Power Up your English

 To ensure your written communication meets the highest standards, consider utilizing Grammarly, a powerful free tool designed to enhance your writing clarity, correctness, and professionalism.
-You can add it as an extension on your web browser to identify grammatical errors, improve sentence structure, and refine your vocabulary.
+You can add it as a browser extension to identify grammatical errors, improve sentence structure, and refine your vocabulary in real time.

-While these tools are incredibly helpful, it's important to use them carefully.
-Over-reliance on AI resources can make your writing feel impersonal, and sometimes, these tools may not be as accurate as you might expect.
-Always double-check their suggestions to ensure the final result reflects your own expertise and voice.
+While these tools are incredibly helpful, it's important to use them mindfully.
+Over-reliance on AI can make your writing feel impersonal, and automated suggestions aren’t always perfect.
+Always double-check and adjust their input to ensure the final result reflects your own voice, judgment, and professional tone.

 Email Etiquette and Structure